Deputy Head of Clerking

 Assistant Practice Manager

-Lyndsey de Mestre KC has been practising at the business and property Bar for over 20 years.
+Lyndsey de Mestre KC has been practising at the business and property Bar for over 20 years and was appointed a KC in February 2018.
+She is a full-time arbitrator and mediator works both domestically and in offshore jurisdictions (notably the BVI and the DIFC).

-She is a full-time arbitrator and mediator and her expertise is in business related disputes of all types (including shareholder disputes, joint ventures (in both a corporate and partnership context), breaches of NDAs and SHAs, unfair prejudice, quasi-partnerships, material non-disclosure, misrepresentation, rescission of subscription agreements, forfeiture of leases) with particular experience in insolvency, company and contract related disputes.
+Her expertise is in business related disputes of all types (including shareholder disputes, joint ventures (in both a corporate and partnership context), breaches of NDAs and SHAs, unfair prejudice, quasi-partnerships, material non-disclosure, misrepresentation, rescission of subscription agreements, forfeiture of leases) with particular experience in insolvency, company and contract related disputes.
+As a result of over 15 years’ appointment representing the UK government (primarily the Secretary of State for Business, Energy and Industrial Strategy) for the Attorney General and appointment as standing counsel to the Association of Chartered and

-Lyndsey works both domestically and in offshore jurisdictions (notably the BVI and the DIFC).
-As a result of over 15 years’ appointment representing the UK government (primarily the Secretary of State for Business, Energy and Industrial Strategy) for the Attorney General and appointment as standing counsel to the Association of Chartered and Certified Accountants in insolvency matters, she developed a specialisation in a range of work involving public interest aspects, corporate governance, directors’ fiduciary and non-fiduciary duties and responsibilities to shareholders and stakeholders.
+Certified Accountants in insolvency matters, she developed a specialisation in a range of work involving public interest aspects, corporate governance, directors’ fiduciary and non-fiduciary duties and responsibilities to shareholders and stakeholders.
 Lyndsey has experience under the rules of UNCITRAL, LCIA, DIFC-LCIA and ad-hoc arbitrations.

 Lyndsey is a robust and thorough arbitrator with a forensic eye for detail.
 She considers it important to engage with the parties at the outset regarding matters of procedure and expectations for timetable.
 Lyndsey encourages the early identification of potentially dispositive issues and discussions as to whether there are compelling reasons to consider resolution of such issues as a preliminary matter or, based on their factual matrix or otherwise, whether these are more appropriately reserved for resolution as part of the final award.
 Lyndsey’s view is that proceedings should be conducted with a view to expediting the resolution of the dispute and she takes seriously the obligation to comply with the timetable set out in the applicable rules or established early in the arbitration.